ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 merge request.

-**NOTE**: consider that the assertions we provide evolve over time, and so some your custom assertions may become redundant or may need to be updated to reflect changes in the library.
+**NOTE**: consider that the assertions we provide evolve over time, and so some of your custom assertions may become redundant or may need to be updated to reflect changes in the library.
 We strive to keep backward compatibility issues to a minimum, but they may still occur.